btc-keygen

 When you use an exchange or an online wallet, someone else holds your private keys.
 If they get hacked, go bankrupt, or decide to freeze your account, your Bitcoin is gone.
 This has happened repeatedly throughout Bitcoin's history.

 The safest approach is simple: generate your key on a computer that has never been and will never be connected to the internet.
-That way, even if the machine had malware, it would have no way to send your key to an attacker.
+Even if the machine were compromised, it would have no way to send your key to an attacker.

 That's what this tool is for.